Making It Possible: Funding Your Training

 The bursary amounts are as follows

-• 3 x Foundation Course bursaries – £3.5k each
+- 3 x Foundation Course bursaries – £3.5k each

 For the Foundation Course bursaries, applications are welcomed from anyone with a household income under £35,000 for whom the total fee amount acts as a barrier to accepting a place.

-The deadline for applications is midnight on 4 July 2025.
-Applicants who receive an offer after this date cannot be considered for the bursaries.
+Applicants who receive an offer after the deadline date cannot be considered for the bursaries.

 Student Hardship Fund